 PVREA is a not-for-profit electric co-op and we belong to the communities we serve.
 Which means we're not in the business of making profits, we're in the business of serving you, our member.
 We return margins in the form of member credits - paid directly to our members by a check in the mail or as a bill credit.

-In 2019, the Co-op is paid $3.2 million in member credits to members who received service from PVREA for the years 1993, 2004, and 2018 or any combination of those years.
-In September 2019, current and previous members during the years mentioned above, and who had built up to at least $10 worth of member credits, received their credits either on their September bill statement and any credit over $600 will be issued a check.
+In 2021, the Co-op paid $3.6 million in member credits to members who received service from PVREA for the years 1993, 1994, 2004, 2005, and 2020 or any combination of those years.
+In September 2021, current members during the years mentioned above will see their credit on their September bill statement and any credit over $600 will be issued a check.
 Inactive members will receive their credit in the form of a check.
 Please contact us to update your mailing address at 1-800-432-1012.

 In previous years, the Co-op issued member credits by mailing checks.
-The Co-op now pays member credits under $100 as a bill credit to save the Co-op on printing, postage and administrative costs.
-This is just one of the ways the Co-op is working to control costs and save money to keep rates affordable – which is one of the ways PVREA was able to hold the line on rates and not have any rate increases since 2017!
+We now pay member credits as a bill credit to save on printing, postage and administrative costs.
+This is just one of the ways we are working to control costs and save money to keep rates affordable.

 Allocation vs. Retirement